 This process is important but won’t take as long as some of the other steps in the process.
 You should get a Building Survey or Home Buyers Report, which helps you decide if it’s the right property for you or if you’ll need to spend a lot of money to make updates and repairs.

 It’s best to compare a few surveyors before you choose one.
 They are often booked out for a week or two and the actual inspection will take a couple of hours or more, depending on how large and how old the property is.

 Beyond that, it takes another week to write the report, bringing the total time spent on surveying to about 2 to 3 weeks.

 The total time it takes to move in depends on how much furniture and how many belongings you have and how much help you have.
 Once you know your moving date, go ahead and book a removal company after comparing quotes from a few different options.

 Packing and unpacking takes quite a bit of the time, while you should also factor in the time it takes to disassemble and put back together your furniture.

 For some people, moving can be done in one day, while for other people, it can take several days to weeks to get it all moved and unpacked.

 In total, moving house will take between 8 and 22 weeks.
-When the chain is relatively small, you can reasonably expect 12 to 15 weeks total and if you’re lucky enough to be without any chain, the total time will be closer to 8 weeks.
+When the chain is relatively small, you can reasonably expect 12 to 15 weeks total and if you’re lucky enough buy or sell a house without any chain, the total time will be closer to 8 weeks.
+Usually the easiest way to move house with no chain is to be a first time buyer.
 If any problems arise, it can lengthen the time it takes to move house, increasing the time to up to 22 weeks.